HISTORYUpdated Thursday December 27, 2018 by Bret Lavey.

 The South Lexington Youth Baseball organization dates to 1956 when it was founded under the name of the Southern League.
-In the early 1970s, the Southern League, by that date called Southern Little League, merged with the Stonewall Independent League under the banner of South Lexington Little League with a 10-team Major League division—the same as today– and several Minor League teams.
-Over the years the Minor League has expanded to the current 10 teams and in the 1990s the Rookie League (now 7 and 8-year olds with 11 teams) and Tee Ball (now 4 to 6-year-olds and 18 teams) comprise the league’s make-up.
+In the early 1970s, the Southern League, by that date called Southern Little League, merged with the Stonewall Independent League under the banner of South Lexington Little League with a 10-team Major League division and several Minor League teams.
+For 62 years, SLYB built a tradition of excellence playing on 60' basepaths (46/60).
+In 2019, SLYB made the switch to 70' basepaths (50/70) with 9, non-divisional teams.
+Over the years the Minor League has expanded to about 8-10 teams annually and in the 1990s the Rookie League (now 7 and 8-year olds with about 11-14 teams annually) and Tee Ball (now 3 to 6-year-olds with 16-22 teams annually) comprise the league’s make-up.

 In the mid-1980s, the league became affiliated with Babe Ruth Baseball, playing in the Bambino Division, now called Cal Ripken.
 Success on the national and international stage in several age divisions has continued for South Lexington teams in the Ripken Division.
-Sixteen different South Lexington’s 12-year-old All-Star teams have gone to Ripken (or its Bambino predecessor) World Series.
+Sixteen different South Lexington’s 12-year-old All-Star teams have gone to Ripken (or its Bambino predecessor) 60' Diamond World Series.
 The teams in 1992, 2001 and most recently 2007 won World Series championships and the 1994 and 2011 teams finished as the runner-up in the Series.
 The 2008, 2009, 2010, 2013 and 2014 teams finished in the Ripken World Series’ Final Four.
 Also, South Lexington’s 12-year-old teams in 1987, 1988, 1990, 1997, 1999, and 2000 also participated in Ripken (or Bambino) World Series.
+In 2018, SLYB sent an all-star team through the 70' Diamond Cal Ripken Tournament trail and earned a trip to the World Series in their first 50/70 play.

 In the 10-year-old Cal Ripken World Series, three South Lexington All-Star teams have participated.
 Most recently, the 2013 South Lexington 10-year-olds finished as runner-up in the World Series just as the 10-year-old age group did in 2004.
 South Lexington’s 10-year-old All-Star team also appeared in the 2009 World Series.